openMetadataInitiative/openMINDS_documentation/docs/instance_libraries.rst

 .. note::

    The instance libraries are continuously extended and optimized.
-You can request the registration of new instances or corrections\/extensions  of existing instances by raising an issue on `openMINDS_instances <https://github.com/openMetadataInitiative/openMINDS_documentation/issues>`_.
+   You can request the registration of new instances or corrections\/extensions of existing instances by raising an issue on `openMINDS_instances <https://github.com/openMetadataInitiative/openMINDS_instances/issues>`_

+   The v4.0 version of openMINDS contains 17085 metadata instances in total.

 - `BrainAtlases <instance_libraries/brainAtlases.html>`_
 - `BrainAtlasVersions <instance_libraries/brainAtlasVersions.html>`_